-Entity of Patriarch Col. Robert Hill
+The Entity of Patriarch Col. Robert Hill

 In the upstairs bedroom where Robert Hill died, the smell of cigar smoke has been noticed by people still in this world.

-An apparition of a gentleman, dressed in old-fashioned clothing has been seen on the staircase.
+The apparition of a gentleman, dressed in old-fashioned clothing has been seen on the staircase.

-Female Entity of Elizabeth Hill
+The Female Entity of Elizabeth Hill

 She had many fond memories of her life here.

-Entity of William Hill
+The Entity of William Hill

-Female Entity – William Hill’s wife, Lizette
+The Entity of William Hill’s wife, Lizette

 Perhaps so, in a mild way, though little information has been made public that would confirm the presence of spirits.